port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 </Tabs>

-After creating the scorecards, you will see a new Tab in the specific entity page of each of your blueprint's entities showing the level of each of the entity scorecards
+After creating the Scorecards, you will see a new tab in the profile Entity page of each of your Blueprint's Entities, showing the various scorecards levels.

 For example, we can [create the Entity below](../entity/tutorial.md#create-entities)